Bis(cyclopentadienyl)titanium(III) chloride

 Bis(cyclopentadienyl)titanium(III) chloride, also known as the Nugent–RajanBabu reagent, is the organotitanium compound which exists as a dimer with the formula [(C5H5)2TiCl]2.
 It is an air sensitive green solid.
-The complex finds specialized use in synthetic organic chemistry as a single electron reductant.
+The complex finds some use in synthetic organic chemistry as a single electron reductant.

-In the presence of a suitable solvent that can act as a two-electron donor ("solv"), such as an ether like tetrahydrofuran, the dimer separates and forms a chemical equilibrium between the forms [(C5H5)2TiCl] and [(C5H5)2Ti(solv)Cl].
+In the presence of a suitable solvent that can serve as a two-electron donor ("solv"), such as an ether like tetrahydrofuran, the dimer separates and forms a chemical equilibrium between the forms [(C5H5)2TiCl]2 and [(C5H5)2Ti(solv)Cl].
 It is these forms that are responsible for much of the chemical properties of this reagent, which is also the reason that the substance is sometimes written as [(C5H5)2TiCl] or [Cp2TiCl], where Cp− represents the cyclopentadienyl anion.